estafette/estafette-gke-node-pool-shifter/README.md

 ### In cluster

-As a Kubernetes administrator, you first need to deploy the rbac.yaml file which set role and permissions.
+As a Kubernetes administrator, you first need to verify if your cluster has correct permissions, the scope should be set to https://www.googleapis.com/auth/cloud-platform.
+If you cannot give permission or change the scope, you can create a service account with Compute and Container access, mount the file in the pod via a secret and set the GOOGLE_APPLICATION_CREDENTIALS environment variable to the path of this file.
+See [documentation](https://developers.google.com/identity/protocols/application-default-credentials).
+After what you should deploy the rbac.yaml file which set role and permissions inside the cluster.
 Then deploy the application to Kubernetes cluster using the manifest below.

 ```yaml